IoanaCristescu15/SnakeGame/README.md

 KeyboardController is a circuit in Logisim that handles the input received from the keyboard.

 ### RGBController
 RGBController is a circuit in Logisim that handles the pixels that show up on the monitor based on a given keyboard input.
+It contains: <br />
+&emsp;- 1 internal register to store the x coordinates of the pixel <br />
+&emsp;- 1 internal register to store the y coordinates of the pixel <br />
+&emsp;- 1 internal register to store the RGB color of the pixel <br />

 ### Snake Game
+Tron is a file that contains assembly code for the Snake Game.
+A tron cycle is controlled using the “wasd” keys until it crashes into itself or the wall.